 • When differences among members of the health care team affect care, RNs seek constructive and collaborative approaches to resolving them and commit to conflict resolution and a person-centred approach to care (3).

-• Professional RN leadership is demonstrated by participating in and contributing to health care team development by:
+• Professional RN leadership is demonstrated by participating and contributing to health care team development by:

 • Building partnerships based on respect for the unique and shared competencies of each team member; and